pharanbrush/pharanbrush.github.io/brush-management-tips.md

 1. **In Clip Studio Paint, brushes are organized into a two-level folder structure**:
+Formally: Clip Studio Paint calls these the buttons on the toolbar on the left **Tools**.
+The tabs on top **Sub tool groups**.
+And the brushes are called **Sub Tools**.

+To make things simpler to understand, I'll call these **Tools**, **Tabs**, and **Brushes** respectively.
+I'll use *sub tools* and *brushes* interchageably, where it's clearer that sub tools can also be things like rulers and shaped lasso and variations of paint bucket.

 1[](img/bm-list-with-labels.png)

-- Every brush or sub tool belongs in a Sub Tool Group.
+- Every brush belongs in a tab.
-- Every Sub Tool Group belongs to a Tool.
+- Every tab belongs to a tool.
-- Each Tool can have several Sub Tools.
-Each Sub Tool Group can hold several Sub Tools or brushes.
+- Each tool can have several tabs.
+Each tab can hold several brushes.

 The [Tool] palette/sidebar also has separators.
 You can split tools between separators by dragging a tool onto an existing separator.
 A red indicator will show a long horizontal line over the separator to show that it will make a new one.

-**You can group brushes into "sub tool groups".
+**You can group brushes into tabs.
 They act as tabs in the Sub Tool window.**

 To make a new group: drag any brush into an empty space above the brush list.
 You can also drag it to the tiny space between existing groups.
 A red indicator will show where the group will be created.